JDDoesDev/drupal-project/README.md

 If you want to know how to use it as replacement for [Drush Make](https://github.com/drush-ops/drush/blob/master/docs/make.md) visit the [Documentation on drupal.org](https://www.drupal.org/node/2471553).

+## Requirements

+For SASS to work, it is highly recommended you have [Node.js](nodejs.org) installed on your machine.
+This distribution relies on `npm install` and `gulp` to compile the SASS

 ## Usage